 The Corporation has a performance-based program that links the attainment of predetermined performance targets to operational and market-based short-term incentive pay targets.
 NEOs are eligible to receive a bonus of up to a percentage of base salary, which is paid on a sliding scale relative to the successful completion of the established performance objectives.
-The sliding scale corresponds to a maximum target level that is reviewed and set annually by the Compensation and HR Committee.
+The sliding scale corresponds to a maximum target level that is reviewed and set annually by the Compensation and HR Committee and approved by the Board.
 The performance objectives are prepared by and proposed by the NEOs to the Compensation and HR Committee for analysis and review and are recommended for final approval to the Board.
 The President and CEO abstains from voting at the Board meeting on these matters.

 The performance targets for the NEOs and other executive officers are established annually in connection with the achievement of goals and objectives for the Corporation.
-The key areas of the fiscal 2016 corporate goals and objectives were: i) advancing the Corporation's pan-BETi program; ii) advancing the Corporation's BETi discovery program; and iii) financial performance, including achieving budgets, financial reporting and financing.
+The key areas of the fiscal 2017 corporate goals and objectives were: i) advancing the Corporation's ZEN-3694 program; ii) advancing the Corporation's BETi pre-clinical biology and drug discovery program; and iii) financial performance, including achieving budgets, financial reporting, financing and partnering activities.
 With the exception of the CEO (whose compensation was based solely on achieving corporate objectives), a certain percentage of the NEOs overall compensation related to additional individualized objectives each was expected to achieve during the year.